-Apps such as Slack and Zoom have made this transformation easier for organisations to communicate both internally and externally, however the pandemic showed the importance of having digital solutions in place when direct contact isn’t an option.
+Apps such as Slack and Zoom have made this transformation easier for organisations to communicate both internally and externally, however, the pandemic showed the importance of having digital solutions in place when direct contact isn’t an option.

 Something many businesses have discovered since COVID-19 is the rise of customer enquiries despite having limited resources due to country-wide furlough schemes and redundancies.

-A proven way to free up your employees time is implementing digital tools such as chatbots and frequently asked questions (FAQs) on your website.
+A proven way to free up your employees time is by implementing digital tools such as chatbots and frequently asked questions (FAQs) on your website.
 This allows your employees the time to focus on the more tricky tasks that cannot be solved through automation services.

 Are you consistent on the web?